 Individual project information is displayed on the project description forms.
-The content of these forms, as prescribed under Section 23-301 of the Public Utilities Article, WSSD Laws, Annotated Code of Maryland, includes as applicable: estimated diameter, length, and location of pipelines; design capacity; population and area to be served; project justification; project expenditure schedule showing the estimated cost and funding sources; and, where applicable, a map.
-Project description forms are organized within the following major sections: Montgomery County Water, Montgomery County Sewer, Bi-County Water, Bi-County Sewer, Prince George's County Water, Prince George's County Sewer, and Information Only Projects.
+The content of these forms, as prescribed under Section 23-301 of the Public Utilities Article of the Annotated Code of Maryland, includes as applicable: estimated diameter, length, and location of pipelines; design capacity; population and area to be served; project justification; project expenditure schedule showing the estimated cost and funding sources; and, where applicable, a map.
+Project description forms are organized within the following major sections: Montgomery County Water, Montgomery County Sewer, Bi-County Sewer, Prince George's County Water, Prince George's County Sewer, and Information Only Projects.
 A financial summary of expenditures by major section is included at the end of this narrative.
 Project number prefixes indicate a water (W-), sewerage (S-), or administrative (A-) project.
-Administrative projects are included in the Information Only section and refer to projects that may include a combination of water and sewerage sub-projects.
+Administrative projects are included in the Information Only section and refer to projects that may be attributable to both water and sewerage.
 Each major section includes a financial summary for the projects in that section, a list of new projects, a PDF for each project, and a list of projects that are being closed out in the section.